|

 Some

-of the advantages of this material are:
+of the advantages of these materials are:

 - Corrosion